maxtkc/mvths-wiki/docs/014-serial-communication.rst

    Serial.begin(9600);

 2. Use the following command to send the word "cat" to your terminal window.
 This command also only needs to be run once.
-NOTE: If you cut and paste the code below you will need to replace the quotation marks with ones typed from your keyboard.
-The characters on the page in your guide are different from the characters in your IDE.

 .. code-block:: c